akouz/HBus/README.md

 </tbody></table>

   * Group - defines a group of nodes.
 The following groups defined so far:
-    1 - all nodes
+    * 1 - all nodes
-    2 - nodes with temporary ID
+    * 2 - nodes with temporary ID
-    3 - nodes with permanent ID
+    * 3 - nodes with permanent ID
   * Slots - is number of 10ms time slots.
 Device should output its reply in a randomly selected time slot within specified number of slots.
 Number of slots must be in the range [4..63]

- Reply from node B to node A
+ Reply from a Group member to node A